marckean/marcseparation/_docs/the_report.md

 Each parent was making decisions about the children while the children were in their care.
 Whilst the parents are only communicating through solicitors it was not surprising that some information was not changing hands, such as the father was unaware that Chloe had been to see a psychologist.

-The father's tendency to want to control details of the children' s lives has meant co­ parenting with him has been extremely difficult for the mother.
+The father's tendency to want to control details of the children' s lives has meant co-parenting with him has been extremely difficult for the mother.
 This difficulty probably underlies the parents' inability to get on.

 #### spend time with the children; and